githubtdp/ks3-multipass/README.md

 Clean up your cluster
-1. Open a new terminal window (on the host), and then use the multipass stop command to stop your nodes: multipass stop k3s-master k3s-worker-1 k3s-worker-2
+1. Open a new terminal window (on the host), and then use the multipass stop command to stop your nodes: multipass stop primary   k3s-master k3s-worker-1 k3s-worker-2
-2. Delete your instances with multipass delete k3s-master k3s-worker-1 k3s-worker-2
+2. Delete your instances with multipass delete primary k3s-master k3s-worker-1 k3s-worker-2
 3. Permanently delete your instances by entering: multipass purge
 4. Use the multipass list command to verify that the instances were deleted:  multipass list
 5. No instances found